varnishcache/varnish-cache/doc/sphinx/users-guide/run_security.rst

 The command line interface can be accessed in three ways.

-`Varnishd` can be told to listen and offer CLI connections on a TCP socket.
+`varnishd` can be told to listen and offer CLI connections on a TCP socket.
 You can bind the socket to pretty much anything the kernel will accept::